Manipulation Test for Multidimensional RDD: Model and Testable Implication

+The implication in Equation \eqref{eq:condition_marginal} requires the continuity at the boundary of the conditional marginal density of each running variable.
+The condition is equivalent to the continuity of the marginal density of each random variable $j$ at its own threshold ($z_j =0$), when all the other running variables are above their cutoffs ($z_{-j} \geq 0)$.
+In terms of restrictions on agents' behavior, the implication has a clear interpretation: for any running variable, it excludes manipulation that may switch the treatment status.

-The implication is not sharp, since it is possible for $f_{Z_j|Z_{-j}}(z_j|z_{-j}\geq0)$ to be continuous even if $f(z|w)$ is not.
-This issue does not depend on $d$ being larger than 1, and it analogously arises in the single-dimensional case: see \cite{lee2008randomized} for further discussion.
+In the next section, I propose a manipulation test for the implication in Equation \eqref{eq:condition_marginal}.
+It is important to stress that the implication is necessary but not sufficient: the assumptions of the MRDD model may be violated even if the condition is satisfied.
+This issue does not depend on $d$ being larger than one and similarly arises in the single-dimensional case (see \citet{lee2008randomized} for further discussion).
+The manipulation test should be viewed as a robustness check and in any specific application cannot substitute a discussion on the validity of the assumptions of the MRDD.